Antergos/nodebb-alpine/README.md

 # nodebb-alpine
-Docker image for deploying forum.antergos.com
+Docker image for deploying NodeBB.
+Currently using it for https://forum.antergos.com